anaVitoriaLouro/anaVitoriaLouro/README.md

 ### <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> A Few Quick Facts

-- 📚 Now I'm focusing my studies to get my AWS Cloud Pratictioner Certification.
+- 📚 Now I'm focusing my studies on my college degree and new portifolio projects.
-- 🔭 I’m currently working with Python, both for Data Science and to practice programming logic.
+- ☕ I’m currently working with Python, both for Data Science and to practice programming logic.
-- 🌱 I’m looking to learn C+ and SQL ☕
+- 🌱 I’m looking to learn more about SQL
 - ⚡️ I enjoy working on:
   - 📊 Machine Learning & Data Science;
   - 🖼 Computer Vision;